AnujxYadav/Day-n-Nite-Store/README.md

 # Day-n-Nite-Store

+This is NodeJs project, so first install node modeules first with the following command: npm install

-The project is under development stage.
-It will be uploaded on 1st of may.
+The project will be deployed on heroku, on 1st of may.